iashishbhandari/ABNetworkKit/README.md

 # ABNetworkKit
 A protocol oriented approach to HTTP Networking on iOS.

-ABNetworkKit supports custom data types conforming to three protocols ABDispatcherProtocol, ABOperationProtocol and ABRequestProtocol.
-It also define ABNetworkTypes to encapsulate certain required information to establish a HTTP URL session.
+ABNetworkKit supports custom data types conforming to three protocols `ABDispatcherProtocol`, `ABOperationProtocol` and `ABRequestProtocol`.
+It also define `ABNetworkTypes` to encapsulate and process certain information required for establishing the underlying URL session.

 ## Protocols (Swift)

 ###  ABDispatcherProtocol

-The included `ABNetworkDispatcher` (open to subclass) is responsible for initiating requests and to forwarding on information directly from the underlying URL session.
+The included `ABNetworkDispatcher` (open to subclass) is responsible for initiating requests and forwarding on information directly from the underlying URL session.
 It conforms to `ABDispatcherProtocol`

 ```swift